Ben Ferguson

-Benjamin Grant Ferguson (born August 28, 1981) is an American cable television talk show host and a radio talk show host on 600WREC/Memphis, TN.
+Benjamin Grant Ferguson (born August 28, 1981) is an American cable television talk show host and a radio talk show host on 600 WREC in Memphis, TN.
 His radio show originates from his home in Texas.
-His nationally syndicated radio show, The Ben Ferguson Show, airs throughout the United States Sunday nights on Radio America and is syndicated by ICON Radio Network.
+His nationally syndicated radio show, The Ben Ferguson Show, airs throughout the United States Sunday nights on Radio America and is syndicated by ICON Radio Network and later Premiere Networks.
 Since 2018, his show The Ferguson File has aired middays on CRTV, which in December 2018 merged with BlazeTV to form Blaze Media.
 He is also a regular political commentator on CNN.

 Early life and education

 Ben Ferguson was born to Bruce and Karen Ferguson on August 28, 1981.
 He has an older sister, Holly.
 Ferguson was homeschooled by his mother in Memphis, TN through the tenth grade.
 Ben has Scottish ancestry.
 A local talk-radio host throughout his teens, Ferguson attended Tusculum College, but later, graduated from Westminster Academy.
 He went on to the University of Mississippi, intending to play tennis; he became a member of Kappa Alpha Order fraternity.
 He graduated from Ole Miss in 2004.
 Ben married Anna Bradley Ferguson in March 2010.